 In the highest sense the work of education and the work of redemption are one."
 Ellen G. White (1903), Education, Mountain View, CA; Pacific Press 13, 30.

-Andrews University School of Education embraces this vision as the organizing theme for its conceptual framework, "To Educate is to Redeem," and the inspiration for its mission.
+The Andrews University School of Education embraces this vision as the organizing theme for its conceptual framework and mission